-This section is base on Dan Reinders presentation on The Varying Permeability Model which you can find free on our library or at Decompression.org
+This section is based on Dan Reinders presentation on The Varying Permeability Model which you can find free on our library or at Decompression.org

-- Bubble is a body of gas within a liquid, does the pressure of a gas in a bubble is equal to the surrounding hydrostatic pressure plus a contribution from surface tension.
+- A bubble is a body of gas within a liquid, does the pressure of a gas in a bubble is equal to the surrounding hydrostatic pressure plus a contribution from surface tension.

 - Surface tension is the attractive force felt by surface molecules of a liquid from the molecules beneath that tends to draw the surface molecules into the mass of the liquid and makes the liquid take the shape having the least surface area.

 How Gas diffuses from bubbles:

 - If the pressure inside a bubble is greater than the pressure of the dissolved gas in the surrounding tissue, the bubble will shrink.
 Otherwise, it will grow, with one exception, after decompression, because dissolved gas pressure is lower than the ambient pressure due to oxygen metabolism.
 Despite the theory, the reality is, bubbles don’t always dissolve.
 To explain this phenomenon (why bubbles don’t always dissolve), a lot of ideas have been suggested.
 One of the best explanations until now is that the tiny bubbles become stabilized by active molecules on the surface.
 Surface active molecules are molecules that embed themselves in the gas-water interface.